Ulsan: Economy

 Amid a global downturn in shipbuilding, Hyundai Heavy Industries sold $1 billion of assets and laid off large numbers of employees in 2016.
 The company borrowed money from the state-run Korea Development Bank in order to purchase Daewoo Shipbuilding & Marine Engineering, forming Korea Shipbuilding & Offshore Engineering, with plans to move corporate headquarters to Seoul.
 Some view this downturn as an indicator of South Korea's over-reliance on chaebols, and fear that a period of deindustrialization for Ulsan mirroring the United States' Rust Belt could be on the horizon.

-The city has the world's third largest oil refinery with 840,000 BPD, owned by SK Energy.
-South Korea's no.3 S-oil refinery complex with 669,000BPD and 1.7million PX plant of world single largest facility, 39,000BPD lubricant base oil, owned by Saudi Aramco, is also in Ulsan.
+The city has the world's third largest oil refinery with a refining capacity of 840,000 BPD, owned by SK Energy.
+A slightly smaller refinery with a refining capacity of 669,000 BPD, owned by S-Oil (majority owned by Saudi Aramco), is also in the city.
+S-Oil is set to complete the Shaheen Project, one of the world's largest petrochemical facilities with an investment of nine trillion won, by 2026.